selimslab/selimslab.github.io/about.md

 title: Welcome friend!
 ---

-Hi, I am Selim

-Curious about life, universe, and everything.
+This website is Selim's notes about life, universe, and everything

 Writing here to examine ideas, connect them in novel ways, and remember those worth remembering.

 [github](https://github.com/selimslab)